feluxe/sty/README.md

 fg(custom_colors)
 ```

-If you don't like the values that sty uses by default, you can create your own objects with their own attribute register:
+If you don't like sty's default attribute, you can create your own clean objects:

 ```python
 from sty.primitives import Fg